 ✓ – Under Game Mode and Full Screen, you can select any single monitor to capture as you like.

-✓ – Under Custom Area recording mode, you are free to select all screens to record together or any specific region to capture as you like.
-But note that since the order of extended displays may affect the area selection, in order to choose the whole region, you’d better keep them in a standard line, a square or rectangle shape before the real capture.
+✓ – Under Custom Area recording mode, you are free to select all screens to record together or any specific region to capture as you like on Windows.
+While as for Mac, you are only allowed to record them all at present, which means you’re unable to customize the section to capture.
+Also note that since the order of extended displays may affect the area selection, in order to choose the whole region, you’d better keep them in a standard line, a square or rectangle shape before the real capture.
 Display resolution shares the same principle, so you are suggested to set the monitor display at the same size for making a normal-visual screencast.

 ✓ – For both one or multiple monitors recording, you can add webcam face into video to achieve picture-in-picture effect.
 Also, you can decide whether to capture the system sound or microphone voice during recording.